I'm Yours (Elvis Presley song)

 "I'm Yours" is 1961 song recorded by Elvis Presley which appeared on the Pot Luck with Elvis album.
 The recording was released as a single in 1965.
 It was written by Don Robertson and Hal Blair.

 Background

-The song was recorded by Elvis Presley on June 26, 1961, at RCA's Nashville studios, and released on the album, Pot Luck with Elvis, on June 5, 1962.
+The song was recorded by Elvis Presley on June 26, 1961, at RCA's Nashville, Tennessee studios, and released on the album, Pot Luck with Elvis, on June 5, 1962.
 It was published by Elvis Presley's publishing company Gladys Music, Inc. The single was also released in Canada, France, and New Zealand.
-The single was certified Gold in the U.S. by the RIAA in March, 1992.
+The single was certified Gold in the U.S. by the RIAA in March 1992.

 It was not released as a single until three years later when it was featured in Presley's film Tickle Me (1965).
 "I'm Yours" peaked at number 11 on the U.S. Billboard Hot 100 in October 1965.
 "I'm Yours" reached the top of the Billboard Easy Listening chart to become Presley's third consecutive number-one single on the chart.

 Weekly charts

+Dickie Rock cover

+A cover version was recorded by Dickie Rock and the Miamis in 1964.

+The song reached Number 1 in the Irish Singles Chart on 29 May 1964, equal with Eileen Reid's "Fallen Star".
+It was one of three Irish number ones that Rock achieved in 1964.